ABOUT

 Tonya Schuitmaker served in the Michigan Senate from 2010-2018 and was chosen by colleagues to serve as the Senate's President Pro Tempore, the second woman to hold the position.
 She served on the Senate Appropriations Committee and as a Chairperson of the Appropriations Subcommittee on Higher Education.
 She was also a member of the Senate's Judiciary, and Energy & Technology committees.

 She is a practicing attorney at Schuitmaker Moraitis Law in Paw Paw, Michigan.
 She is also Co-Director of the Michigan Political Leadership Program at Michigan State University.
-Previously, she was a member of the Van Buren County Community Corrections Advisory Board, Paw Mar Rotary, the Paw Paw Optimist Club, Daughters of the American Revolution, and the Van Buren County Farm Bureau.
+Previously, she was a member of the Van Buren County Community Corrections Advisory Board, Paw Paw Rotary, the Paw Paw Optimist Club, Daughters of the American Revolution, and the Van Buren County Farm Bureau.
 She served as president of the Van Buren County Bar Association, the Van Buren County Republican Women, and as Vice-Chair for Van Buren County Republicans.
 Schuitmaker was named a 2014 Aspen Institute Rodel Public Leadership Fellow.
 She is currently a Community Board member for Sturgis Bank & Trust Company.
 Schuitmaker earned her Juris Doctor and graduated Cum Laude from the Detroit College of Law/Michigan State University.